appleboy/nvm/README.markdown

 To download, compile, and install the latest v0.10.x release of node, do this:

     nvm install 0.10

+To download, compile, and install the stable release of node, do this:

+	nvm install stable

+To download, compile, and install the latest release of node, do this:

+	nvm install latest

 And then in any new shell just use the installed version: